 Red Lentil Soup

-This red lentil soup is one of my all-time favorite dinners.
-Sautéed leeks and onions are combined with carrots, celery, crushed tomatoes, chicken broth, and red split lentils (which cook quickly!) to produce a hearty, thick lentil soup that is naturally gluten-free, nutritious, and filling.
-This soup tastes even better as leftovers and can be frozen and prepped ahead.
+This rustic red lentil soup is one of my all-time favorite dinners.
+Sautéed onions and leeks are combined with carrots, celery, crushed tomatoes, broth, and red lentils to produce a hearty lentil soup that is nutritious and incredibly filling.
+This soup tastes even better as leftovers and freezes extremely well.

 Ingredients